Fardeen16/Advanced-Agentic-RAG-that-Mimics-Human-Thought-Process/README.md

-# Advanced Agentic RAG that Mimics Human Thought Process
+# Advanced Agentic RAG for Financial Document Analysis
 </br>

-This project implements a sophisticated, multi-agent RAG system designed to perform **complex financial analysis** .
-Inspired by the advanced techniques detailed in the article https://levelup.gitconnected.com/building-an-advanced-agentic-rag-pipeline-that-mimics-a-human-thought-process-687e1fd79f61#811a, this system goes beyond simple Q&A to mimic a human analyst's thought process, featuring cognitive loops for planning, self-correction, and insight generation.</br>
+This project implements a sophisticated, **multi-agent RAG system that mimics human thought process**, and is designed to perform **complex financial analysis**
+.
+This system goes beyond simple Q&A to mimic a human analyst's thought process, featuring cognitive loops for planning, self-correction, and insight generation.</br>
 </br>The agent can intelligently query both unstructured documents (like SEC 10-K filings) and structured data (financial metrics), access real-time information from the web, and synthesize its findings into a coherent, insightful narrative.

 </br>